Renormalized solutions for the Maxwell--Stefan system with an application to uniqueness of weak solutions: Introduction

+with $J_i = c_i u_i$ the molar fluxes and $u_i$ the diffusional velocities.
+System \eqref{eq:mass} is complemented by the constrained linear system

-where $D_{ij}=D_{ji}>0$, $i\not=j$, are the diffusion coefficients modeling binary interactions between the components.
+for determining the molar fluxes $J_i(x,t)$, where $D_{ij}=D_{ji}>0$, $i\not=j$, are the diffusion coefficients modeling binary interactions between the components.
 We will consider the problem on $\T^3 \times (0,T)$, where $\T^3$ is the $3$-dimensional torus and $T>0$.
 The system is completed with the initial conditions,